 Heading into 1997, this led to a new promotional initiative by Simmons and Stanley: reuniting the original Kiss lineup, reusing their distinctive makeup, and releasing a comeback studio album.

 The return of classic Kiss with make-up: 1997 to 2022

 With the release of the album Psycho Circus in 1998, the classic makeup Kiss line-up returned to activity.
 Truth be told, this was nothing more than a marketing move: both guitarist Ace Frehley’s and drummer Peter Criss’s involvement on the album was very limited.
 Soon after the promotional shows, Frehley and Criss left the band once again.

 The Kiss lineup in 2001 was no longer the classic one.
 The new make-up Kiss kept the characters of the original lineup, but with new members behind the masks.
 In the role of The Catman the band reincorporated Eric Singer.
 Guitarist Tommy Thayer was hired permanently and became the new Spaceman.

 During the third and final part of their career, Kiss mainly released compilation and greatest hits albums.
 Their last two studio albums, Sonic Boom (2009) and Monster (2012) did not achieve the same success as their classic material, which propelled them to stardom during the seventies decade.

 By 2020 Kiss had already announced their retirement from the music industry.
-The End of the Road tour, which lasted until 2022, has taken the group all over the world.
+As mentioned above, End of the Road tour ended on December 2, 2023.
+250 shows all over the world and marks the end of Kiss as a live act, at least with any of the original members involved.
 With a musical career that spans more than four decades, sure they have already made history.